10up/classifai/README.md

 IBM Watson's Natural Language Understanding ("NLU"), which is one of the providers that powers the classification feature, has a ["lite" pricing tier](https://www.ibm.com/cloud/watson-natural-language-understanding/pricing) that offers 30,000 free NLU items per month.

-OpenAI, which is one of the providers that powers the classification, title generation, excerpt generation, content resizing, audio transcripts generation, moderation and image generation features, has a limited free trial and then requires a [pay per usage](https://openai.com/pricing) plan.
+OpenAI, which is one of the providers that powers the classification, title generation, excerpt generation, content resizing, audio transcripts generation, text to speech, moderation and image generation features, has a limited free trial and then requires a [pay per usage](https://openai.com/pricing) plan.

 Microsoft Azure AI Vision, which is one of the providers that powers the descriptive text generator, image tags generator, image cropping, image text extraction and PDF text extraction features, has a ["free" pricing tier](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/computer-vision/) that offers 20 transactions per minute and 5,000 transactions per month.